 Concentrate (3) is periodically discharged based on temperature, conductivity or time from separation tank (1).
 Incoming wastewater (4) is preheated as it passes through a heat exchanger transferring heat from and cooling the exiting pure condensate (2) and concentrate (3) flows.

-Typical Single-Effect MVRE Evaporator with Single Stage MVR Fan
+Typical Single stage MVRE with Single Stage MVRE fan

 Typical Double-Effect MVRE Evaporator with Two stages MVR Fans

 Found to be the most economical choice when there is no boiler available or when electrical power is priced competitively in comparison to steam.